All Episodes

 And I'll tell you why.

-Um, he doesn't inspire confidence.
+He doesn't inspire confidence.

-Beer brood here.
+Beer brewed here.

 Thanks for the Great Lakes.

-Who in their mind would want to run when you have someone of such esteem as our incumbent president of the United States.
+Who in their mind would want to run when you have someone of such esteem as our incumbent president of the United States?

 T minus 277 days left till the presidential election.